 How to make and sell an NFT?
-You've probably read about them in the news, and perhaps, despite the controversy surrounding them, you figure you might be able to make money from them.
-But how do you actually go about creating and selling an NFT?
+You've probably read about them in the news, and perhaps, despite the controversy, you figure they might offer a way to make money from your own creative work.
 In this article, we’ll walk you through the nuts and bolts of the process.

 Often, the full nature of these fees won’t become clear until you’ve already parted with some money.
-And overall, it’s very likely you’ll end up losing cash rather than making it.
+And overall, it’s actually very likely you’ll end up losing cash rather than making it.
 To take one example, Alan Gannett explains in this post on OneZero.com how he created four NFTs, sold one, and lost over $1,000 in the process.
 That warning aside, read on to discover how to make and sell and NFT.

 Other NFT platforms include OpenSea, SuperRare, Nifty Gateway, Foundation, VIV3, BakerySwap, Axie Marketplace and NFT ShowRoom, and other payment platforms include Torus, Portis, WalletConnect, Coinbase, MyEtherWallet and Fortmatic.